Gauravsinghrajputt/task4-firewall/README.md

 5. Removed the rule afterward to restore the firewall to its original state.

 ## Purpose:
 This task demonstrates how to manually control network traffic using firewall rules.
-Port 23 (Telnet) is blocked because it’s an outdated and insecure protocol that should not be used on modern networks.
+Port 23 (Telnet) is blocked because it’s an outdated and insecure protocol that should not be used on modern networks, and add the port 22 (ssh) for secure connection

 ## Outcome:
 Gained hands-on experience in firewall configuration and an understanding of how to filter traffic based on ports.